arndzk/todo-list/README.md

   - Task list items now have their own edit and delete buttons.
   - Tasks can now be edited - task editing form requires further styling.
   - Tasks can now be deleted.

+#### 10/01

+  - Tasks can now be marked and unmarked, which changes their isDone value between false and true.